AdobeDocs/developer-distribute/src/pages/guides/submission/overview.md

   - JavaScript
   - Developer Console
   - Creative Cloud Desktop
   - FastSpring
 title: Submission and Review - What We Review
 description: This is the page that describes what we review for a plugin submission
 ---

-# Submission and Review
+# Submission and Review Test

-Congratulations!
-You've built a great plugin and you're ready to release it to your customers.
+In this section, we will show many of our review test cases and criteria.
+Each review test case is cause for rejection if not adhered to.

+This is not meant to be an exhaustive list of what we review for, and our test cases will change and evolve over time.
+However, checking through each of these test cases will improve your chances of being approved the first time.

 ## Publisher Profile